Shchusia/orchestrator_service/README_PYPI.md

 We have a microservice architecture

 Your architecture has many services.
 Each individual service performs its own task.
-You need to set up the sequence of interaction between services, taking into account that one service can be connected to others and fired in a different sequence.
+You need to set up the sequence of interactions between services, taking into account that one service can be connected to others and fired in a different sequence.

 <u>Example:</u>